 An elderly gentleman appears to select some abandoned newspapers from a window ledge.

 Finally, a building I fell in love with.
-One of those Dickensian structures you can imagine existing for multiple centuries, people milling around it in bygone times phenomenally different from our 21st Century selves.
-There was also a quirky irony in its current shop tenant: Change.
+One of those Dickensian structures you can imagine existing for multiple centuries, people milling around it in bygone times phenomenally different from our own.
+There was also a gentle poetry in its current tenant: Change.

 View more street photography samples here.